POLTER: Policy Trajectory Ensemble Regularization for Unsupervised Reinforcement Learning: Introduction

-We demonstrate the effect of \polter on a white-box benchmark, i.e.,~the simplistic PointMass environment, and provide empirical evidence that our method reduces the distance to the optimal prior policy.
-Extensive experiments on the \ac{URLB} \citep{laskin_urlb_2021} show that our method improves the \ac{IQM} \citep{agarwal_deep_2021} performance of data- and knowledge-based \ac{URL} algorithms on average by 19\%.
-A sensitivity analysis reveals that \polter is a robust method with a reasonable default setting, but can further be tuned on some domains and algorithms, which enables us to set a new state-of-the-art of $84\%$ \ac{IQM} expert performance in the \ac{URLB}.
-Additional experiments on the state-visitation entropy (see \cref{sec:entropy_polter}) provide empirical evidence that \polter does indeed improve the performance by finding better priors in contrast to an improved exploration.
+We demonstrate the effect of \polter on the simplistic PointMass environment and two tasks in the Pendulum domain, and provide empirical evidence that our method reduces the distance to the optimal prior policy and improves the downstream performance.
+Extensive experiments on the \ac{URLB} \citep{laskinURLBUnsupervisedReinforcement2021} show that our method improves the \ac{IQM} \citep{agarwalDeepReinforcementLearning2021} performance of data- and knowledge-based \ac{URL} algorithms on average by 19\%.
+A sensitivity analysis reveals that \polter is a robust method with a reasonable default setting but can further be tuned on some domains and algorithms.
+Additional experiments on the state-visitation entropy provide empirical evidence that our method improves the performance by finding better priors in contrast to an improved exploration.
+In summary, our \textbf{contributions} are: